-You actually write out a pretty conprehensive list of wants and don’t-wants.
-Your’e going to be in that home for a long while and you definitely want to make sure it fulfills your requirements.
+You actually write out a pretty comprehensive list of wants and don’t-wants.
+You’re going to be in that home for a long while and you definitely want to make sure it fulfills your requirements.

 Be it close to public transport, shops, local clubs, whatever.

-Your buying radar is suddenly alerted and reacts whenever you’re reading the paper about housing, driving around and see a For Sale sign – you know the drill.
+Your buying radar is suddenly alerted and reacts whenever you’re reading the paper about housing, driving around, and seeing a For Sale sign – you know the drill.

 So What About A Life Partner?